sanger-pathogens/long-read-ampliseq/README.md

 ## Approximate runtime

-When run in laptop mode a standard run including basecalling is expected to take around 10-12 hours.
-However this is very dependant on your sequencing depth as with large input basecalling can take much longer.
-We reccomend tuning your dorado basecalling accuracy to match your time requirements.
+When executed in **laptop mode**, a full analysis run—including basecalling is typically expected to complete in approximately 10–12 hours.
+However, this estimate is highly sensitive to sequencing depth; larger input datasets can significantly extend basecalling time.
+To optimize runtime, we recommend adjusting Dorado basecalling accuracy parameters in accordance with your performance requirements (fast, hac, sup).

-On a HPC environment running in singularity mode we have seen with GPU utalisation runs take from as short as 30 minuites to around 1.5 hours.
+In **HPC** environments utilizing Singularity containers with GPU acceleration, runtimes are substantially reduced.
+Under optimal conditions, end-to-end processing has been observed to complete in as little as 30 minutes, with typical runs ranging up to 1.5 hours depending on input size and GPU availability.

-In either case a fresh run with no chaching of tools used within the pipeline add around 10 minuite to the runtime.
+> **_NOTE_** First-time runs, where none of the required tools are cached, the initial setup introduces an additional overhead of approximately 10 minutes.

 ## Tool versions/links